Our Maryland-based attorneys are reviewing Camp Lejeune water poisoning lawsuits in all 50 states.

 Initially, the USMC ignore the issue and continued to allow base residents to receive the contaminated water.
-It was not until 1987 that both of the poisoned water facilities at were shut down.
-Extensive testing and studies were later done which concluded that the full-time range of the water contamination at Camp Lejeune was 1953 to 1987.
-It is believed that somewhere between 750,000 to 1,000,000 people drank and used the poisoned water at Lejeune over the course of this 35-year period.
+It was not until 1987 that both of the poisoned water facilities were shut down.
+Extensive testing and studies were later done which concluded that the full-time range of the water contamination at Camp Lejeune was from 1953 to 1987.
+It is believed that somewhere between 750,000 to 1,000,000 people drank and used the poisoned water at Lejeune throughout these 35 years.

 Source of the Camp Lejeune Water Pollution